CDLUC3/mrt-doc/design/object-reset/use_cases.md

 - escholarship metadata changes
 - very granular metadata changes may not be meaningful to future users accessing preservation content

 ---

+### Use Case: Upstream Object composition workflow is altered

+#### Example
+- Composition of older objects in a collection adhere to earlier curation practices
+  - e.g. Early manuscript objects each contain a single manuscript page, while later objects contain all pages of a manuscript

+---